haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

     php -f generateFixtureXml.php -- --name widget --entity_type widget_instance --collection Magento\\Widget\\Model\\Resource\\Widget\\Instance\\Collection

 <div class="bs-callout bs-callout-info" id="info">
-<p>Please note that the generateFixtureXml tool does not replace an existing XML fixture.
-For example, if you already have <code>Widget.xml</code> fixture, you cannot create new one with the same name.</p>
+<p>Please note that the generateFixtureXml tool does not replace an existing XML fixture. 例如， if you already have <code>Widget.xml</code> fixture, you cannot create new one with the same name.</p>
 </div>

 <div class="bs-callout bs-callout-warning">